Rock Springs massacre: Causes

 The riot was the result of a combination of racial prejudice and general resentment against Union Pacific.
 In 1882, the Chinese Exclusion Act required that "... from and after the expiration of ninety days next after the passage of this act, and until the expiration of ten years next after the passage of this act, the coming of Chinese laborers to the United States be, and the same is hereby, suspended; and during such suspension it shall not be lawful for any Chinese laborer to come."
 In the years preceding the Rock Springs massacre, the importation of Chinese labor was seen as a "system worse than slavery".
 The white miners at Rock Springs, being mostly Cornish, Irish, Swedish, and Welsh immigrants, believed lower-paid Chinese laborers drove down their wages.

-The Chinese at Rock Springs were aware of the animosity and rising racial tension with white miners, but had not taken any precautions, as no prior events indicated there would be any race riots.
-Underlying the outbreak of violence were racism and resentment of the policies of the Union Pacific Coal Department.
-Until 1875, the mines in Rock Springs were worked by whites; in that year, a strike occurred, and the strikers were replaced with Chinese strikebreakers less than two weeks after the strike began.
-The company resumed mining with 50 white miners and 150 Chinese miners in its employ.
-As more Chinese arrived in Rock Springs, bitterness from the white miners increased.
-At the time of the massacre, there were about 150 white miners and 331 Chinese miners in Rock Springs.
+The Chinese at Rock Springs were aware of the animosity and rising racial tension with other miners, but had not taken any precautions, as no prior events indicated there would be any riots.
+Underlying the outbreak of violence were resentment of the policies of the Union Pacific Coal Department.
+Until 1875, the mines in Rock Springs were worked by European Americans; in that year, a strike occurred, and the strikers were replaced with Chinese strikebreakers less than two weeks after the strike began.
+The company resumed mining with 50 American miners and 150 Chinese miners in its employ.
+As more Chinese arrived in Rock Springs, bitterness from the legacy miners increased.
+At the time of the massacre, there were about 150 legacy miners and 331 Chinese miners in Rock Springs.

 In the two years before the massacre, a "Whitemen's Town" was established in Rock Springs.
 By 1883, the Knights of Labor organized a chapter in Rock Springs.
 The Knights were one of the major groups which spearheaded opposition to Chinese labor during the 1880s; in 1882, the Knights had worked for the passage of the Chinese Exclusion Act.
 No evidence has been uncovered to prove that the national Knights of Labor organization was behind the massacre at Rock Springs.
-In August 1885, notices were posted from Evanston to Rock Springs, demanding the expulsion of Chinese immigrants, and on the evening of September 1, 1885, one day before the violence, white miners in Rock Springs held a meeting about the Chinese immigrants.
+In August 1885, notices were posted from Evanston to Rock Springs, demanding the expulsion of Chinese immigrants, and on the evening of September 1, 1885, one day before the violence, legacy miners in Rock Springs held a meeting about the Chinese immigrants.
 It was rumored that threats were made that night against the Chinese, according to immigrants then residing there.